wp-plugins/speakpress/readme.txt

 == Installation ==

-1. Uncompress the zip file and upload the folder 'speakr' to the '/wp-content/plugins/' directory
+1. Uncompress the zip file and upload the folder 'speakr' to the '/wp-content/plugins/' directory.
+(DO NOT upload the entire 'speakpress' folder!
+DO upload the 'speakr' folder within the 'speakpress' folder!)
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Active the widget under the 'Themes' -> 'Widget' menu or put <?php embed_speakr(); ?> in your template file
 4. Configure Speakpress under 'Settings' -> 'SpeakR'